Sure, you love the idea of a reduced workweek, but you also can’t help but think: No way could I afford to work part time!

-Take time to explore whether “We can’t afford it” is an objective conclusion or an emotional response based on fear of the unknown.
+Stop a minute.
+Consider whether “I can’t afford it” is an objective conclusion or an emotional response based on fear of the unknown.

-First, figure the approximate cut in your take-home pay that corresponds with your planned cut in hours.
+First, figure the percentage cut in your take-home pay that corresponds with your planned cut in hours.

-For example, if you are planning a four-day workweek, (80% of full time), figure about 20% reduction in take-home pay; a three-day workweek (60% of full time), about a 40% reduction in take-home pay; and so forth.
+For example, if you’re planning to propose a four-day workweek, (80% of full time), figure about a 20% reduction in take-home pay; a three-day workweek (60% of full time), about a 40% reduction in take-home pay; and so forth.
 (It’s an approximate figure because of the income tax factor.)

-Begin with the expenses that may drop when you cut your working hours: commuting costs (have you figured your daily gasoline expense?), lunches, wardrobe and/or dry cleaning, child/elder care, and so on.
+Begin with the expenses that could drop along with your work hours: commuting costs, lunches out, wardrobe, dry cleaning, child or elder care, and so on.

 Then, look at discretionary areas: club memberships, entertainment and recreational choices, holiday spending.
-Where can you trim your food, clothing or transportation budget?
+Where can you trim your groceries, dining out, clothing or transportation expenses?

 Financial adjustments are not a quick and easy step, but a critical planning component beyond the scope of this website.

-If budget planning and ways to reduce expenses are new topics for you, turn to the extensive resources at your library and bookstore to walk you through the process.
+If budget planning and ways to reduce (or slash!) expenses are new topics for you, turn to the extensive resources found online, or at your library and bookstore to walk you through the process.